StevenBlack/vocab/million-dollar-words.md

 ### paroxysm
 A fit or outburst, often of emotion, as in: "The comedian inspired the crowd to paroxysms of laughter."
-Pronounced PAHR-OX-JZM.

 ### parure
 A matched set of jewelry, such as earrings and a necklace; the kind of word seen most often on museum cards and in auction catalogues.
 Save the word for when you're talking about diamonds and emeralds—not Bakelite.
-Pronounced PUH-ROOR.

 ### parvenu